updated on:

 To retain users if they can’t/don't want to continue filling in the information, we added the “Save&Exit” button.
 It offers customers to enter email address to be able to continue the registration from the same point where they left.

-To reduce friction and help users start using the platform faster, when filling in the password Habstash provides a checklist, points at which that fades away once the password matches with the requirements.
+To reduce friction and help users start using the platform faster, when filling in the password, Habstash provides a checklist, which fades away once the password matches the requirements.
 Note that customers also have an option to create an account with just one click using their Google profile.

 Prift: effectiveness because of the simplicity